 "I felt your performances here were first rate.
 I received unanimously positive feedback from the kids and teachers.
 We were all impressed with your rapport with the kids of different grade levels, with your flexibility, your story-telling ability and your efforts to make the music and the culture come alive."

 – Clay Stites, headmaster, Friends Academy, North Dartmouth, MA

-11 minute sampler of stories & songs, all appropriate for children & families & many suitable for adults as well.
+Short video sampler for children & families.
+11 minutes.
+Many suitable for adults as well.
 01 - Introductory slides to Jon's studio recording of "My Daddy Rides That Ship In the Sky," by Woody Guthrie - with banjo; 00:35 - Making balloon dog, singing,"I Had a Dog and His Name Was Blue;" tall tale of "The Split Dog" using balloon dog; 3:18 - call & response song - "We're All A Family Under One Sky," by Ruth Pelham - with guitar; 4:02 - African trickster tale - "Anansi and the Hat Shaking Dance;" 6:35 - Story-song with banjo - "Cumberland Mountain Bear Chase;" 9:08 - Irish folk tale, "Jamie O' Rourke and the Big Potato," from book by Tomie de Paola; 9:52 - Latin American folk song with motions - "En la pulga de San Jose"

 PROGRAMS WITH VERY YOUNG CHILDREN

 In addition to his many years performing and leading workshops with children of all ages, Jon spent 22 years as a children’s librarian in the Forsyth County Public Library.
 During most of this time he conducted weekly storytimes with toddlers, preschoolers and parents.
 Over those years he learned to connect and interact with these little ones, and he developed a repertoire of songs and tales to engage and excite them and their parents.